osdc/wait-wtf/challenges.md

 # The terminal always opens in Vim. - 10 Points
 Figure out how to exit Vim.
 Stop making the process run whenever a new terminal session is opened.
+(hint: you can start by looking up ways *how* to make a process run whenever a new terminal session is opened.)

 # I can't access the internet? - 50 Points
 yes, there must be a way to find out what's wrong here.
+hint: look into how to display all network interfaces and set them up or down. hint hint: maybe something like `ifconfig`.

 ## wait, wtf happened to sudo? - 0 P0ints
 Users can run commands and some commands require root permissions ("Admin access").